react-navigation/react-navigation.github.io/docs/troubleshooting.md

 sidebar_label: Troubleshooting
 ---

-This section points out issues not directly connected with React Navigation but which may occur while using it.
+This section attempts to outline issues that users frequently encounter when first getting accustomed to using React Navigation.
+These issues may or may not be related to React Navigation itself.

 ## I'm getting an error "Unable to resolve module" after updating to the latest version